 - Hospital administrative errors that caused a healthcare provider to be unaware of a pre-existing medical condition and therefore not treating the mother or infant correctly

 - Not detecting or treating fetal distress or other serious problems during pregnancy or delivery in time

 - Doctors or nursing staff making other errors in the delivery room and misuse tools

 If your newborn suffered an injury and was later diagnosed with cerebral palsy, you may have a valid case if you can show the injury to your baby was preventable.
-By hiring a birth injury attorney, you can get help proving this.
+By hiring an Alabama birth injury attorney, you can get help proving this.

 Alaska Cerebral Palsy Lawyer Near Me 1-800-222-9529

 Your Alaska Cerebral Palsy Lawyer Can Prove Medical Malpractice Took Place

 According to Alaska Statutes §9.55.540, in order to make your case that a medical professional acted negligently, you and your cerebral palsy lawyer in Alaska will need to establish the following elements:

 - The “medical standard of care” that, under the right circumstances, should have been performed, but instead was the reason for the lawsuit